6 myths about claiming Attendance Allowance

 3. ‘I can get by without it’

-Attendance Allowance is designed to help meet additional costs due to illness or disability.
+You've paid into the tax system all your life; now it's time to get something back.
 Think about what support or equipment might help you to carry on living independently at home for longer.

 4. ‘I don’t want a carer coming in’